 Humility is defined as an unassuming or moderate estimation of ones abilities or achievements in relationship to one’s own importance.
 It is the one quality that as soon as you think you have it, you lost it.

+It cam make you more effective as a public speaker or it can torpedo your credibility.
 Who would enjoy a speech where a person lists off all of their accomplishments and then says how great they are.

 To a humble person, the only time you put your best feats forward is in your resume and on a job interview.
 Outside the rare occasion, this person would be more interested in others.

 Yet there is a challenge that faces many speakers related to humility.